w0lfschild/spotifyPlus/README.md

 # Information:

-- spotifyAB is a SIMBL plugin adds some features to the Spotify desktop player
+- spotifyAB is a SIMBL plugin that adds some features to the Spotify desktop player
     - Changes the dock icon to the now playing track art
     - Automatically mute audio ads
     - Add badge to app icon when muted